Arnav618/Sales-Analytics-SQL-PowerBI/README.md

 ## Key Business Insights

-* Discounts above 20% significantly reduce profitability.
 * Tables and Bookcases are the largest loss-making subcategories.
 * A small number of products account for a disproportionate share of total losses.
 * Profitability varies considerably across regions.
 * A small group of customers contributes a large share of overall profit.
-* Sales growth does not always translate into profit growth.
 * A few products drive the majority of category revenue.

 ---